maply/org-qtmob-arcgis-tiledofflinelayer/README.md

 # org-qtmob-arcgis-tiledofflinelayer
-A on offline layer for Qt ArcGIS which supports OSM-compatible tiles
+A on offline layer for [Qt ArcGIS](https://developers.arcgis.com/qt/) maps which supports OSM-compatible tiles